2026 Winter Paralympics: Mascot

 An online vote closing on 28 February 2023 was held among a list of candidates to select the mascots of the Olympics and Paralympics, with the winning candidates being inspired by stoats.
 Their names were revealed to be Tina and Milo (derived from the names of the host cities), with Milo, the brown stoat, being the Paralympic mascot.
-The character is portrayed as having been born without a leg, and represents ingenuity, willpower and creativity.
+The character is portrayed as having been born without a leg and having learned to use his tail as a leg.
+Milo represents ingenuity, willpower and creativity.

 Song

 In March 2022, "Fino all'alba" by Arisa was unveiled as the official song for both the 2026 Winter Olympics and Paralympics.
 The song was composed by Francesco Marrone and Giulio Gianni.

 Visual identity

 The brand elements for both the 2026 Paralympic and Olympic Games were unveiled on 7 November 2024, drawing inspiration from gestures, which are commonly used in Italian communication.
-These include pictograms for the six Paralympic sports inspired by movements of athletes.
-Five graphic elements named "vibes" were designed, with contemporary Italian figures selected to represent them on social media: musician Dario Faini (creativity), athlete Bebe Vio (energy), comedian Federico Basso (imagination), chef Davide Oldani (passion), and dancer Nicoletta Manni (style).
+These include pictograms for the six Paralympic sports inspired by the movements of athletes.
+Five graphic elements named "vibes" were designed, with contemporary Italian figures selected to represent them on social media: musician Dardust (creativity), athlete Bebe Vio (energy), comedian Federico Basso (imagination), chef Davide Oldani (passion), and dancer Nicoletta Manni (style).